gpetters94/image-processing/README.md

 A collection of small programs exploring machine learning and computer vision.

+## Specifications

+All code is written in Python 3.
+Some of it uses numpy, pillow, and pytorch.

 ## Acknowledgements

 All code is written by George Petterson and is in the public domain.